 John Lane’s Malicious E-Mail Campaign

 to Discredit “True or False Pope?”
-EXPOSED
+Backfires

 to Discredit “True or False Pope?”
-EXPOSED
+Backfires

 In mid-June, 2016, Sedevacantist apologist John Lane engaged in a clandestine e-mail campaign, behind our backs, in an effort to drive a wedge between us and certain prominent members of the SSPX clergy and discourage anyone from reading our book True or False Pope? – a book which Lane claims he hasn’t completely read.
 What prompted Lane’s malicious and covert e-mail operation?
 Clearly, it is the fact that we have publicly exposed his many errors and even heresies in our book, and he has no theological response.
 He, who imagines himself to be as one of the most learned Sedevacantists in the world, has no theological rebuttal to "True or False Pope?".
 If he did, he would have published it far and wide, as he has done against other “anti-Sedevacantists” for the last twenty years.